Jack R. Lousma: STS-3

 Lousma was originally selected as the pilot of the two-man crew of STS-2, alongside commander Fred Haise.
 This was a planned mission scheduled to launch in mid-1979, which was intended to use the Teleoperator Retrieval System to boost the orbit of Skylab, to allow for the space station's potential further use.
 This mission was eventually scrubbed, owing to the delays in getting the Shuttle system ready for flight.
 As a result, following Haise's decision to leave NASA, Lousma was named as commander of STS-3.

 STS-3, the third orbital test flight of Space Shuttle Columbia, launched from the Kennedy Space Center, Florida, on March 22, 1982, into a 290 km circular orbit above the Earth.
 Lousma was the spacecraft commander and C. Gordon Fullerton was the pilot on this eight-day mission.
 Major flight test objectives included exposing Columbia to extremes in thermal stress and the first use of the 15 m Remote Manipulator System (RMS) to grapple and maneuver a Payload in space.
 The crew also operated several scientific experiments in the orbiter's cabin and on the OSS-1 pallet in the payload bay.
 Columbia responded favorably to the thermal tests and was found to be better than expected as a scientific platform.
 The crew accomplished almost all the mission objectives assigned, and after a one-day delay due to bad weather, landed on the lake bed at White Sands, New Mexico, on March 30, 1982, the only shuttle flight to land there.
 Columbia traveled 5500000 km during 129.9 orbits and mission duration was 192 hours, 4 minutes, 49 seconds.
 Lousma left NASA on October 1, 1983, and retired from the Marine Corps on November 1, 1983.

 Political experience

 A Republican, Lousma lost the 1984 United States Senate election in Michigan against incumbent Carl Levin, receiving 47% of the vote.
 The astronaut-politician survived a bitter primary fight against former Republican congressman Jim Dunn to capture the nomination with 63% of the vote.
-Ronald Reagan's landslide re-election was a boon to Lousma, but he was hurt late in the campaign when video surfaced of him telling a group of Japanese auto manufacturers that his family owned a Toyota car.
+Ronald Reagan's landslide re-election was a boon to Lousma, but he nonetheless lost the election, coming in with 47.16% of the vote to Levin's 51.77%.